becherers7/gatsby-starter-netlify-cms/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 title: Rigged Private Policies
 date: 2017-01-04T15:04:10.000Z
 description: The game of privacy is rigged.
 Privacy and terms of service policies enforces an all or nothing ultimatum.
-Either be part a digital network where your online presence is tracked and mined, or don't be part of it at all.
+Either be part of a digital network where your online presence is tracked and mined or don't be part of it at all.
 featuredpost: false
 featuredimage: /img/blog-post-1-image.jpg
 tags: